-For some little ones, Disneyland is an enchanting place!
+For many little ones, Disneyland is an enchanting place!
 They delight in the rides, the brights lights and color and the unique sounds throughout the Parks.
 For other kids, Disneyland can be an exhausting overload to the senses with large (sometimes frightening) characters, swift moving rides and too many things they are unaccustomed to.
 To be honest, I could be describing the same toddler – depending upon if they’ve napped or had a recent snack!
 Thinking about visiting Disneyland with a toddler?
 Here are my top 14 tips!

 Some toddlers are frightened when they finally see their favorite characters in the Parks.
 After all they are used to seeing these guys tiny on the television screen or on the pages of a book!
 Now Mickey is larger than life and that could be very unnerving from some kids.
 First try looking at the characters from afar.
 Talk aloud with your toddler, noting how the other people are interacting and how friendly the character is.
 Only if your child is willing should you try to approach the character.